amirrezaask/JasVim/README.md

 ,there is no hidden logic and everything starts at `init.lua` and you can easily follow everything from there and start customizing anything you want, it's more like a a simple framework to start with and provide some sane defaults and also plugins that are defacto standards.

+## Use as a template
+This project is designed to be used not as a seperate distro but as a template to build your own configuration from it, to do so use `Use this template` button and create a new repo from this template to hold your own configuration in it

 ### Jasvim structure
 #### Init flow
 JasVim utilizes `packer.nvim` and uses it's declarative syntax for most plugins configurations.